 Try to imagine what team members outside of the room are thinking and feeling.
 If remote colleagues aren’t participating as much in your meetings, they might be feeling left out, or perhaps it’s the end of the work-day in their time zone, and they’ve already checked out.
 If meetings are happening at the same time every week, make sure they are at a reasonable time for everyone.
 For example, just because your Australian office is small doesn’t mean that they should be the ones to wake up at a crazy early time to catch meetings.

 And when it comes to setting up those remote meetings, make certain that everyone can hear and see everybody else.
 Something as simple as optimizing the angle of the camera for a video conference to make sure everyone is on screen goes a long way toward reducing the feelings of isolation that can come with attending a meeting remotely.

-Meeting your colleagues face-to-face can have an incredible effect on improving cross c when working remotely.
+Meeting your colleagues face-to-face can have an incredible effect on improving cross-office collaboration when working remotely.
 Meeting someone in person adds a whole new layer of depth to a working relationship.
 You might discover shared interests and common points of view.
 Trips across the ocean can’t happen too often, but if it can be managed there is a real benefit.

 10. Organize team presentations